 Over the past few years, Council has invested heavily in various activities to maximise opportunities arising from the Special Activation Precinct and unprecedented grants offered by NSW and federal governments (grants are mostly on a 50/50 basis).

 However, Council's reserves are now depleted, so future investment will need to be funded by borrowings.

-Long-term planning is critical to ensure Council maintain a strong financial position into the future.
+Long term planning is critical to ensure Council maintain its strong financial position now and in future.